Best Indian Restaurants in London

 Amaya, Belgravia

-For those looking for an upmarket location and excellent food, Amaya is the place to be.
-Located in the beautiful Belgravia and very near to the grand Pantechnicon, a famous arts and crafts warehouse turned dining establishment, Amaya is tucked away in a quiet passage and is a bastion of tranquil style and elegance.
-The dining room is done up in polished dark woods and alluring low lighting.
-There is an open kitchen with tandoor ovens and tawa grills.
-Amaya is known for experimenting with herbs and spices in their array of tasting dishes.
-Their seafood is particularly special, with jumbo-size ocean prawns fired in the tandoor oven, and crumbed oysters in coconut milk serving as menu highlights.
+The dining room is furnished with polished dark woods and alluring low lighting, in addition to an open kitchen with tandoor ovens and tawa grills.
+Amaya is known for experimenting with herbs and spices in their array of tasting dishes; their seafood is particularly special, with jumbo-size ocean prawns fired in the tandoor oven, and crumbed oysters in coconut milk serving as menu highlights.
 Their meats are similarly spectacular, marinated in a variety of intense spices.
-The restaurant is as well-known for its excellent and speedy service, and its fantastic wine and cocktail list.
+The restaurant is also well-known for its excellent and speedy service, and its fantastic wine and cocktail list.

 Bibi, Mayfair

-Located near Selfridges in the beating heart of Mayfair, Bibi is a small but charming restaurant.
-It features an outdoor heated terrace, extending its small but elegant indoor provision.
-Inside there is an open plan kitchen and most of the seating overlooks this, so you'll get an outstanding view of the chefs in their element.
+Inside, there is an open plan kitchen, and most of the seating overlooks this, so guests are provided with an outstanding view of the chefs.
 There are also some small, leather-clad booths for those who prefer a quieter, more intimate experience.
-Chef Chetan Sharma is known for his experimental fusion-style cooking, but everything here is based in traditional Indian cuisine.
+Chef Chetan Sharma is known for his experimental fusion-style cooking, but everything here is based on traditional Indian cuisine.
 The menu features small plates, chaat, and grilled dishes.
-The desserts are a particularly special part of the menu at Bibi - be sure not to miss the saffron and white chocolate kulfi in the shape of a magnum ice cream.
+The desserts are a particularly special part of the menu at Bibi – be sure not to miss the saffron and white chocolate kulfi in the shape of a magnum ice cream.

 Gymkhana, Mayfair

-Listed in the Michelin guide, Gymkhana is an extra special restaurant.
-It blends old school elegance with sophisticated, traditional cooking techniques.
-The dining spaces are a must-see; split over two levels, they are perfect for both lunchtime dining and intimate evening occasions.
-Private booths are dressed with dark wood and individual street-style lamps that provide a warm glow.
-The downstairs space is a deep red, with upholstered seating and richly patterned carpet.
-The restaurant has an extensive menu largely inspired by Northern Indian cuisine.
-Their tandoori masala lamb chops and kid goat methi keema are must haves.
+Private booths are dressed with dark wood and individual street-style lamps that provide a warm glow, while the downstairs space is a deep red, with upholstered seating and richly patterned carpet.
+The restaurant has an extensive menu largely inspired by Northern Indian cuisine; their tandoori masala lamb chops and kid goat methi keema are a must-try.

 Veeraswamy, Mayfair

-It may seem that Mayfair is overrepresented in this list, but we couldn't leave out Veeraswamy, the United Kingdom's oldest Indian restaurant.
 The restaurant first opened in 1926 and retains much of that period's opulent style, with red curtains, a pressed tin ceiling, and gorgeous uplighting.
-The restaurant serves cuisine from all over India and the menu includes a variety of styles of cooking, too, from street-style snacks to contemporary fare.
-They make a point to use top quality British produce, and their Welsh lamb Kashmiri rogan josh is a standout.
-Their window tables are highly sought after so make sure you get your booking in advance!
+Veeraswamy serves cuisine from all over India, and the menu includes a variety of cooking styles, too, from street snacks to contemporary fare.
+They make a point of using top-quality British produce, and their Welsh lamb Kashmiri rogan josh is a particular standout.
+Window tables are highly sought after at this excellent establishment, so make sure to book in advance.

 Trishna, Regent's Park